Shahid Azmi: Accusations on the Intelligence Bureau

 In a 2007 interview with Rediff News Correspondent Sheela Bhatt, Azmi accused the police of staging an encounter at Antop Hill where a Pakistani was killed, because, that area was isolated and "terrorists always hide in places where you find a lot of other people".
 He further accused the Intelligence Bureau of perpetrating the 2006 Mumbai train bombings, which are otherwise believed to be the work of Lashkar-e-Taiba and Students Islamic Movement of India.
 When asked as to why Intelligence Bureau would indulge in such acts against national interests, he said it was to stereotype Muslims and lobby for stringent laws.

 In popular culture

 A biographical film based on his life titled, Shahid (2013) starring Rajkummar Rao, was directed by Hansal Mehta and produced by Anurag Kashyap.
-The film had its world premiere at the 2012 Toronto International Film Festival's 'City to City' programme in September 2013 and is released on 18 October 2013 in India.
+The film had its world premiere at the 2012 Toronto International Film Festival's 'City to City' programme in September 2013 and was released on 18 October 2013 in India.
 The film has a scene in which Mr Azmi's face is blackened by assailants outside the court room.
 This, admittedly was, just a re-enactment of an incident in the director's own life as against that of Azmi.
 Furthermore, several petitions filed by Azmi were combined into a single case for dramatic effect in the film.

 Gujarat Files, a 2016 book by Rana Ayyub is dedicated to Shahid Azmi along with advocate and activist Mukul Sinha.